-III.A.
-Who Can Apply?
+III.A Who Can Apply?

-The following information indicates what entities are eligible to apply for a cleanup grant:
+The following information indicates what entities are eligible to apply for a cleanup grant.

 - General Purpose Unit of Local Government.
-(For purposes of the brownfields grant program, EPA defines general purpose unit of local government as a "local government" as defined under 40 CFR Part 31.) - Land Clearance Authority or other quasi-governmental entity that operates under the supervision and control of, or as an agent of, a general purpose unit of local government. - Government Entity Created by State Legislature. - Regional Council or group of General Purpose Units of Local Government. - Redevelopment Agency that is chartered or otherwise sanctioned by a state. - State. - Indian Tribe other than in Alaska.
+(For purposes of the brownfields grant program, EPA defines general purpose unit of local government as a "local government" as defined under 2 CFR 200.64.) - Land Clearance Authority or other quasi-governmental entity that operates under the supervision and control of, or as an agent of, a general purpose unit of local government. - Government Entity Created by State Legislature. - Regional Council or group of General Purpose Units of Local Government. - Redevelopment Agency that is chartered or otherwise sanctioned by a state. - State. - Indian Tribe other than in Alaska.
 (The exclusion of Alaskan tribes from brownfields grant eligibility is statutory at CERCLA §104(k)(1).
 Intertribal Consortia, comprised of eligible Indian Tribes, are eligible for funding in accordance with EPA's policy for funding intertribal consortia published in the Federal Register on November 4, 2002, at 67 Fed.
 Reg.
 67181.
-This policy also may be obtained from your Brownfields Coordinator listed in Section VII.) - Alaska Native Regional Corporation, Alaska Native Village Corporation, and Metlakatla Indian Community.
+This policy also may be obtained from your Regional Brownfields Contact listed in Section VII.) - Alaska Native Regional Corporation, Alaska Native Village Corporation, and Metlakatla Indian Community.
 (Alaska Native Regional Corporations and Alaska Native Village Corporations are defined in the Alaska Native Claims Settlement Act (43 U.S.C.
 1601 and following).
-For more information, please refer to Brownfields FAQs at:http://www.epa.gov/brownfields/proposal_guides/FY13_FAQs.pdf.) - Nonprofit organizations.
+For more information, please refer to Brownfields FAQs at http://www2.epa.gov/sites/production/files/2015-10/documents/fy16_faqs.pdf.) - Nonprofit organizations.
 (For the purposes of the brownfields grant program, the term "nonprofit organization" means any corporation, trust, association, cooperative, or other organization that is operated mainly for scientific, educational, service, charitable, or similar purpose in the public interest and is not organized primarily for profit; and uses net proceeds to maintain, improve, or expand the operation of the organization.)

-III.B.
-Site Eligibility
+III.B Site Eligibility